ZhangGroup-MITChemistry/OpenNucleome/openNucleome/README.md

 - nucleolus.py: All the interactions between nucleolus-nucleolus, nucleolus-speckle, and nucleolus-chromosome

 - lamina.py: All the interactions between lamina-other particles, and includes the nucleus deformation force when squeezing the model

+- utils: The folder contains two functions for calculating the contact prob between chromosome and nuclear landmarks (Lamina and Speckles), and the contact prob within chromosomes